There appears to be in the Christian church today a profound misunderstanding of the working of Salvation in the

 On the one hand, we have the tried and true fundamental statement of salvation found in Paul’s epistle to the Ephesians (2:8):

 For by grace you have been saved through faith.
 And this is not your own doing; it is the gift of God, not a result of works, so that no one may boast.

 When one hears and receives this glorious proclamation, he breathes a groaning sigh of relief.
 “I no longer have to strive to please God on my own; to be ‘good’ enough; to worry that I won’t live up to God’s expectations.
-I’m saved and my ‘faith’ has saved me.”
+I’m saved and my faithfulness to Him has saved me.”

 These are all legitimate conclusions for the one who has, perhaps at long last, repented and believed.
-God saves from His judgment those who believe in Him and His Son, Jesus, the Christ.
+God saves from His judgment those who live faithfully to Him and His Son, Jesus, the Christ.

 But what is it the Christian believes who receives this reprieve?
 And what is it that he has agreed to in proclaiming Christ the Lord of his life?